SAP-samples/cloud-cap-samples/readme.md

 npm start
 ```

-After download and setup this starts the bookshop app and opens a browser window on http://localhost:4004 looking like that:
+After download and setup this starts the bookshop server and opens a browser window on http://localhost:4004 looking like that:

 <p align="center">
    <img width=480 src="etc/index-html.png" alt="bookshop showing up in browser" />